 British horticulture remained at the heart of RHS Chelsea as the UK’s top nurseries filled the Great Pavilion with thousands of immaculate plant varieties on display.

-Exbury’s famous rhododendrons will be showcased in a collaboration with experts Millais Nurseries.
+Exbury’s famous rhododendrons are showcased (at stand GPC171) in a collaboration with experts Millais Nurseries.
 Exbury and Millais have been working together to conserve some of the more rare and threatened hybrid rhododendrons in their collection.
-The display will aim to evoke the ‘spirit’ of Exbury Gardens.
+The display evokes the ‘spirit’ of Exbury Gardens.

 New Forest Hostas and Hemerocallis were one of eight nurseries making their Chelsea debut and adding to the horticultural excellence on display this year.
 They’re doing their largest ever display, which consists of a garden setting showing over 100 different varieties of Hosta of all sizes.
 They also launched a brand new variety of Hosta.